 Northern gardeners have no shortage of beautiful succulent plants for zone 6.
 Here are a few examples of zone 6 hardy succulents:

-Sedum ‘Autumn Joy’ – Grayish-green leaves and large, pink flowers that turn bronze in fall.
+Sedum ‘Autumn Joy’ – Autumn joy sedum has grayish green leaves and large, pink flowers that turn bronze in fall.

 Sedum acre – A groundcover sedum plant with bright yellow-green blooms.

-Sedum reflexum ‘Angelina’ (Angelina stonecrop) – Groundcover with lime green foliage.
+Sedum reflexum ‘Angelina’ (Angelina stonecrop) – Angelina stonecrop is a groundcover with lime green foliage.

-Sedum ‘Touchdown Flame’ – Lime green and burgundy-red foliage and creamy yellow flowers.
+Sedum ‘Touchdown Flame’ – Touchdown flame has lime green and burgundy red foliage with creamy yellow flowers.

-Delosperma Mesa Verde (Ice Plant) – Grayish green foliage and pinkish salmon blooms.
+Delosperma Mesa Verde (Ice Plant) – Ice plant has grayish green foliage and pinkish salmon blooms.

-Sedum ‘Vera Jameson’ – Reddish purple leaves and pinkish blooms.
+Sedum ‘Vera Jameson’ – Vera Jameson has reddish purple leaves and pinkish blooms.

 Sempervivum spp.
-(Hens-and-Chicks) – available in a huge variety of colors and textures.
+(Hens-and-Chicks) – Hens and Chicks are available in a huge variety of colors and textures.

-Sedum spectabile ‘Meteor’ – Bluish green foliage and large pink blooms.
+Sedum spectabile ‘Meteor’ – Sedum ‘meteor’ has bluish green foliage and large pink blooms.

-Sedum ‘Purple Emperor’ – Deep purple foliage and long-lasting, purple-pink flowers.
+Sedum ‘Purple Emperor’ – Sedum ‘purple emperor‘ has deep purple foliage and long-lasting, purple-pink flowers.

-Opuntia ‘Compressa’ (Eastern Prickly Pear) – large, succulent, paddle-like pads with showy, bright yellow blooms.
+Opuntia ‘Compressa’ (Eastern Prickly Pear) – Prickly pear have large, succulent, paddle-like pads with showy, bright yellow blooms.

-Sedum ‘Frosty Morn’ (Stonecrop -Variegated Autumn) – Silvery gray leaves, white to pale pink flowers.
+Sedum ‘Frosty Morn’ (Stonecrop -Variegated Autumn) – Stonecrop, this variety has silvery gray leaves, and white to pale pink flowers.

 Succulent Care in Zone 6